Displaying data on your pages

 Order by

 By default, records are ordered by their ID.
 In some cases, you’d like to order your records based on another property.
 This can be done both ascending and descending.
-For determining the order of the records you can use the order by option.
+To determine the order of the records, you can use the Order by option.

 Unless you have selected a model, this option is disabled.